Arthur Mitchell (dancer): New York City Ballet

 In 1955 Mitchell made his debut as the first African American with the New York City Ballet (NYCB), performing in Western Symphony.
 Rising to the position of principal dancer with the company in 1956, he performed in all the major ballets in its repertoire, including A Midsummer Night's Dream, The Nutcracker, Bugaku, Agon, and Arcade.

-Choreographer and director of the NYCB George Balanchine created the pas de deux in Agon especially for Mitchell and the white Southern ballerina Diana Adams.
+Choreographer and director of the NYCB George Balanchine created the pas de deux in Agon, especially for Mitchell and the white Southern ballerina Diana Adams.
 Audience members initially complained about partnering Mitchell with a white woman, but Balanchine refused to change the pairing.
 Although Mitchell danced this role with white partners throughout the world, he could not perform it on commercial television in the United States until 1968, when the performance aired on Johnny Carson's The Tonight Show.

-Mitchell left the New York City Ballet in 1966 to appear in several Broadway shows, and helped found ballet companies in Spoleto, Washington, D.C., and Brazil, where he directed a dance company.
-The company he founded in Brazil was the National Ballet Company of Brazil.
+Mitchell left the New York City Ballet in 1966 to appear in several Broadway shows, and helped found ballet companies in Spoleto, Italy, Washington, D.C., and Brazil, where he founded and directed the National Ballet Company of Brazil.

 Dance Theatre of Harlem

 After the assassination of Dr. Martin Luther King, Jr. in 1968, Mitchell returned to Harlem, where he was determined to provide opportunities in dance for the children in that community.
 A year later, he and his teacher, Karel Shook, inaugurated a classical ballet school.
-Mitchell had $25,000 of his own money to start the school.
+Mitchell used $25,000 of his own money to start the school.
 About a year later he received $315,000 in a matching funds grant from the Ford Foundation.
 The Dance Theatre of Harlem (DTH) was born in 1969 with 30 children in a church basement in a community where resources of talent and creative energy were virtually untapped.
 Two months later, Mitchell had attracted 400 youngsters to attend classes.
 Two years later they presented their first productions as a professional company.
 Mitchell used his personal savings to convert a garage into the company's home.

 In Harlem, DTH created an explosion of professional opportunity in dance, music, and other related theater activities.
 The school has an outstanding number of former students who have been successfully engaged in careers as dancers and musicians, as technicians in production, stagecraft, and wardrobe, and in instruction and arts administration.
 With this success, DTH challenged the classical dance world to review its stereotypes and revise its boundaries.

 Legacy

 The Arthur Mitchell Collection is held at the Rare Book & Manuscript Library, Columbia University.
 Arthur Mitchell: Harlem's Ballet Trailblazer, an exhibition celebrating his life and career, opened at the Wallach Art Gallery at Columbia on January 12, 2018.
-The exhibition Web site contains numerous images and documents from the collection, as well as a timeline of Mitchell's career, a repertory list for the Dance Theatre of Harlem, and original essays.
+The exhibition website contains numerous images and documents from the collection, as well as a timeline of Mitchell's career, a repertory list for the Dance Theatre of Harlem, and original essays.

 Death

-He died on September 19, 2018, from renal failure.
+Mitchell died on September 19, 2018, from renal failure.

-Honors
+Awards and honors

 Mitchell received numerous awards in recognition of his groundbreaking work and achievements, including: